mongodb/docs/source/reference/mongoexport.rst

 .. option:: --query [JSON]

-   Provides a :term:`JSON` query to limit (optionally) the documents returned that will be exported.
+   Provides a :term:`JSON document` as a query that optionally limits the documents returned in the export.

 .. option:: --csv